-If you’ve just finished your education and have never worked, you likely don’t quite understand what employers are looking for in a candidate.
+Suppose you’ve just finished your education and have never worked.
+You’re now a job seeker.
+In that case, you likely don’t quite understand what employers are looking for in a candidate.
 To gain an advantage over similar applicants, research prospective employers and identify the values they want to see in their employees.
-You will then know what to populate your CV with, giving you that advantage.
+You will then know what to populate your CV, giving you that advantage.

-Researching a prospective employer before completing an application or developing your CV will also help you understand the role, its challenges, and why you’re a worthwhile interviewee.
+Researching a prospective employer before completing a job application or developing your CV will help you understand the role, its challenges, and why you’re a worthwhile interviewee.
 Areas to research include:

 - The position and where it fits in the company